aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Username:** Username to connect to the CalDAV server
 	- **Password:** Password used for the connection.
 The password will be saved encrypted in the option config file.
 	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer
-	- **Close connection after each request** Don't use KeepAlive for servers which don't support it.
 - *Outlook settings*:
 	- **Outlook Folder:** Outlook folder that should be used for synchronization
 	- **Synchronize changes immediately after change** Trigger a partial synchronization run immediately after an item is created, changed or deleted in Outlook via the Inspector dialog, works only for Appointments at the moment!